data-umbrella/data-umbrella.github.io/_posts/2000-11-12-do-what-you-can-with-what-you-have-where-you-are.md

 ---
 layout: post
-title:  What you do speaks so loudly that I cannot hear what you say
+title:  Do what you can, with what you have, where you are
 description: Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative a...
-date:   2024-11-07 15:01:35 +0300
+date:   2024-11-12 15:01:35 +0300
-image:  '/images/08.jpg'
+image:  '/images/template_images/07.jpg'
-tags:   [travel, hobby, notes]
+tags:   [lifestyle, travel, story]
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace [Sam Bark](https://unsplash.com/photos/ag51iExrb0U) diversity and empowerment.
+Organically grow the holistic world view of disruptive innovation via workplace [Jared Rice](https://unsplash.com/photos/AhiUnolb7cg) diversity and empowerment.

 Bring to the table win-win survival strategies to ensure proactive domination.
 At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
 User generated content in real-time will have multiple touchpoints for offshoring.